symfony2admingenerator/GeneratorBundle/Resources/new-doc/documentation.md

 # Documentation
 ---------------------------------------
 This site provides API documentation for latest build of Symfony2 Admin Generator.
 If you're working with older versions we encourage you to update to latest build.
-If you're getting errors or have trouble with updating see [submitting issues][general-submitting-issues] and open a ticket on github.
+If you're getting errors or have trouble with updating see [submitting issues][support-issues] and open a ticket on github.

 ## Table of contents
 1. Installation